alliedmodders/amtl/README.md

   introduce safer pointer management into its codebases, and to allow certain components to safely handle malloc failures when desired.

 * No linkage.
-EVerything is contained within headers so that tools don't need to link additional C++ files.
+Everything is contained within headers so that tools don't need to link additional C++ files.
 This could be a drawback, for example, it could increase build time or codesize bloat.
 We may evaluate this decision in the future, but for now, it fits into our "lightweight" theme of usability.